Thomas Chatterton Manuscript Project

 A sadly departed friend, Tom Routledge, built an impressive collection of Chattertonian books, which his wife, Sandra, has passed on to Simon Fraser University (Canada).
 Sandra still owns a section cut from Chatterton’s letter to his sister, 30th May 1770, which had made its way to Japan before it was bought by Tom.

-According to Donald Taylor, the whereabouts of all three of these letters was unknown; we now have parts from two of the letters but the letter of 26th April, 1770, is still missing.
+According to Donald Taylor, the whereabouts of these letters was unknown.
+Fortunately, we now have parts from two of the letters, however, the letter of 26th April 1770 is still missing.

 These are important documents with perfect provenance.
 They help to prove that what Croft prints as Chatterton’s can be accepted as such.